Craft Manager is a replacement for the stock craft list that lets you Search, Sort and Group your craft. It also has full KerbalX integration.

-You can create 'Auto Tags' that can be given a simple rule and will automatically tag craft that match the rule.
+You can create 'Auto Tags' that can be given a simple rule to automatically tag craft that match.

 For example a tag with the rule "crew-count greater than 10" will tag all craft that can take 11 or more crew.

-When creating a tag, click the "Use Auto Tag Rule" button, the select an attribute, a comparitor (<, >, =, etc) and enter a value.
+When creating a tag, click the "Use Auto Tag Rule" button, the select an attribute, a comparator (<, >, =, etc) and enter a value.

 Craft Manager comes with 3 default auto tags, 'Crewed', 'Unmanned' and 'Stock' (which will match the default craft KSP comes with)